 The format you choose can make the person who reads your web designer resume keep going or stop right after the introduction.
 The best layout for a resume should be:

-Because web design is a creative field, it is recommended to unleash your imagination and come up with a unique design that no one has ever seen before.
+Because web design is a creative field, it is recommended to unleash your imagination and come up with a unique design or interactive design or planning template that no one has ever seen before.
 This is a good way to grab an employer’s or client’s attention from the very moment they lay their eyes on your resume.
 Use colors, bold font headers, and carefully-chosen visual elements.
 You don’t want to overwhelm the reader, though, so keep it minimal and uncluttered.
 Let the design speak for itself and reflect your unique talent.

 What Elements Should A Web Designer Resume Contain?